mournfully/patched-void-surface-kernel/README.md

 # Installing void-linux with linux-surface kernel
+> **Warning** This is not a guide you should blindly follow nor a standalone tutorial.
+It is just my attempt at documenting all the hoops I had to jump through to get a working kernel.
+Which I've posted here in the hopes that it might help someone else in the future avoid some of the pitfalls I leaped head first into.
+If you happen to get stuck, I recommend seeking help on the linux-surface matrix room or the void-linux irc chat.

 ### Patching Kernels
 To make a kernel with a linux-surface patchset for your void-linux install with native xbps integration, and with void's kernel install scripts `/etc/kernel.d`.
 This is done by editing a `linuxv5.x` template of your choice from the void-packages repo.